 “But Charli…” you might be thinking, “editing seems really time-consuming.
-Can't I just hit record, talk to the camera, and upload the file as it is?”
+Can't I just hit record, talk to the camera, and upload the video files as it is?”

 Well, yes.
 You could.
 But with a small amount of effort you could make your video more engaging, with a better pace.
 In this article, I'm going to share some simple tips for editing videos that will be useful no matter what software you edit with and will help you feel more confident approaching the editing process.
 Sound good?
 Let's get into it.